Sarsen: Human uses

 The builders of Stonehenge used these stones for the Heel Stone and sarsen circle uprights.
-Avebury and many other megalithic monuments in southern England are also built with sarsen stones.
+Avebury and many other megalithic monuments in Southern England are also built with sarsen stones.

-While sarsen stones are not an ideal building material, fire and in later times explosives were sometimes employed to break the stone into pieces of a suitable size for use in construction.
-William Stukeley wrote that sarsen is "always moist and dewy in winter which proves damp and unwholesome, and rots the furniture".
+While sarsen stones are not an ideal building material, fire and in later times explosives were sometimes employed to break the stones into pieces of a suitable size for use in construction.
+William Stukeley wrote that sarsen is "always moist and dewy in winter which proves damp and unwholesome, and rots the furniture."
 In the case of Avebury, the investors who backed a scheme to recycle the stone were bankrupted when the houses they built proved to be unsaleable and also prone to burning down.
 However, despite these problems, sarsen remained highly prized for its durability, being a favoured material for steps and kerb stones.